This chapter presents some basic information on how to contribute to KioskForge.

 KioskForge is designed and implemented using three primary requirements:

-It does not matter the least if the script is ugly, a bit clumsy, somewhat suboptimal in terms of execution speed or algorithms.
+It does not matter the least if the script is ugly, a bit clumsy, or somewhat suboptimal in terms of execution speed or algorithms.
 People probably only use the script occasionally, so it doesn't matter if the UI doesn't win any design contests.

 To prepare for developing on KioskForge, follow this procedure: